• Skip to main content

 At Pain Free, our job is to evaluate each client’s body, to diagnose what is truly causing the pain and reintroduce appropriate movement.
 This prescribed movement restores alignment, naturally removing pain which reunites people with the activities they enjoy!
 Let us join you on this journey back to moving well and doing the things you love to do.

-Filed Under: Movement For Alignment Tagged With: alignment, Charlottesville Egoscue, Egoscue exercises, exercise, muscle imbalance, Pain relief
+Filed Under: Movement For Alignment Tagged With: alignment, Charlottesville Egoscue, exercise, muscle imbalance, Pain relief, Posture Alignment Exercises

 What is Different About Egoscue?